Sensory Integration Therapy

-At South Shore Therapies, we offer high-quality therapy services with state of the art sensory gyms and equipment.
-We utilize the principles of development, neuroscience, and therapeutic activities to help children achieve independence and fulfillment.
+South Shore Therapies provides sensory integration therapy utilizing the principles of development, neuroscience, and therapeutic activities to help children in Southern Massachusetts achieve independence and fulfillment.

 What Is Sensory Integration?

 Every day, we receive a great deal of information from our senses that we use to organize our behavior, learn, and successfully interact with the world.
 Our senses give us input about the physical status of our body and the environment around us.
 Sensory experiences include touch, taste, smell, sight, sound, body awareness, movement, and the pull of gravity.

 Our brains must organize this information so that we can function in everyday situations such as the classroom, at work, on the playground, at home, and during social interactions.
 Sensory integration is the ongoing process within the nervous system of taking in and responding to sensory events.
 It is truly amazing that one brain can organize input from all senses simultaneously and still come up with responses to the demands of the environment.

 The central nervous system is constantly focusing, screening, sorting, and responding to sensory information both from the external environment and from internal receptors in order to perform purposeful activities.
 Imagine the amount of sensory integration needed to sit in a chair, pay attention in an active classroom, copy an assignment, or stand and read out loud to the class.
 Some children have difficulty processing all of the information they are receiving, and their behavior may be different from other children in response.
 Our occupational therapists are well equipped to handle the complex needs of children with sensory processing disorders.